 Though there was much entertainment, the part of this aquarium that stood out was the amazing jellyfish exhibit.

 There was this dish that all my Filipino friends dared me to try, BALUT.

 Knowing they have never even tried it, and not fully comprehending what it was, I opened my silly mouth and ordered it anyway.

-Once placed in front me, it is safe to say I was confused on what I was looking at.
+Once placed in front of me, it is safe to say I was confused about what I was looking at.
 It looked like eggs, but had a weird looking black inside to it.
 I start poking it with my fork to see what was inside but I was stumped.
 I finally slowly cut it open, digging out the black middle with my fork before almost gagging.

-It was a full blown baby duck chick in there!
+It was a full-blown baby duck chick in there!
 FUR, FEET, BEAK AND ALL!